chinmoy12c/autopsy/DOCUMENTATION.md

 * `run_gdb`: runs GDB.
 This is called as a separate thread.
 * `startup`: launches GDB by calling `run_gdb`.
 * `queue_add`: adds a command for GDB using the appropriate queues.
-* `remove_parent_and_directory`: used to delete the core dump directory and UUID directory if it is empty afterwards.
+* `remove_directory_and_parent`: used to delete the core dump directory and UUID directory if it is empty afterwards.
 * `delete_coredump`: deletes a core dump and removes it from the database.
 * `clean_uploads`: runs every hour to remove old core dumps.
 * `no_such_coredump`: tests whether a UUID and a core dump with a particular name already exists.
 * `check_filename`: tests whether a particular filename is valid and works for both gzip and unzipped core dumps.
 * `compile_decoder_text`: extracts information from the core dump and associated files, which is compiled into a format suitable for the ASA traceback decoder.
-* `get_modified`: returns a list of GDB commands that have been modified.
-* `reload_command`: updates a command in GDB that has been modified.
 * `update_timestamp`: updates the timestamp field in the database.
 Called when a core dump is analyzed.
+* `get_timeout`: returns the value in the user's `timeout` file or 1 if it does not exist.
 * `enum_threads`: prints all active threads.
 Called every time the page is loaded.
 * `index`: returns the Autopsy HTML, along with the data for any core dumps if the user has a UUID.
 * `help`: returns the help page HTML.